-Each member must collect, as a minimum, discharge / hookup fees, and operation and maintenance fees established by the board and remit them to the Authority.
+Each member must collect, as a minimum, discharge/hookup fees, and operation and maintenance fees established by the board and remit them to the Authority.
 Each member may also establish its own operation and maintenance fees and discharge / hookup fees in addition to those determined by the board as well as debt service fees.
-Each member of the joint powers agreement pays a percentage of the repair, operation, and maintenance of the facility and transmission lines.
-Currently, each member is individually responsible for repayment of any debt they incur during construction.

 In the event of federal, state, or local court action concerning the facility, each member will assume responsibility for such litigation in a direct proportion to the percentage of use of the system.
-If the facility needs to expand in the future and the Authority does not have adequate funds in their reserve fund accumulated from the discharge / hookup fees, each member of the joint powers agreement will pay additional funds necessary to construct the complete next phase of the development of the facility.
+If the facility needs to expand in the future and the Authority does not have adequate funds in their reserve fund accumulated from the discharge/hookup fees, each member of the joint powers agreement will pay additional funds necessary to construct the complete next phase of the development of the facility.

 During the fiscal year ended September 30, 2010, the facility began accepting flow from the City of Shelley, Bonneville County, and Bingham County.
 As per the joint powers agreement, the City of Ammon distributed the capitalized assets acquired during the construction of the treatment plant to the Authority (\$9,564,999).
 The initial capitalization of the EIRWWA as of September 30, 2010, was \$27,863,728.
 During the fiscal year ended September 30, 2012, the City connected to the treatment plant and distributed the capitalized assets acquired during the construction of the Eastern Interceptor line of \$17,480,587 and contributed an additional \$809,659 during the year ended September 30, 2013.
+The City also contributed \$25,000 during the year ended September 30, 2015.
+EIRWWA hired JUB Engineers, Inc. to do a full engineering study of EIRWWA in 2015, the results will be presented in 2016.

 The costs of the operations of the Authority are being allocated based on the users of the system.
-Currently, this results in 67% being allocated to the City of Ammon.
-The City of Ammon paid \$515,079 to the Authority during the 2012-2013 fiscal year.
+Currently, this results in 69.5% being allocated to the City of Ammon.
+The City of Ammon paid \$516,877 to the Authority during the 2014-2015 fiscal year.